 When you smoke cannabis, you use heat to alter the chemical structure of cannabinoids.
 Through heat, you create psychoactive THC.
-As is obvious to anyone who has ever smoked cannabis, the smoke you inhale is what contains the compound that gives you a “high”.
+As is evident to anyone who has ever smoked cannabis, the smoke you inhale contains the compound that gives you a “high.”

 Smoking, however, has a few setbacks.
 Though THC will make it into your bloodstream and thereby travel into the brain and around your body, a good portion of the psychoactive connects with cannabinoid receptors in your mouth and in the tissues that are directly exposed to the smoke itself.

-If you need really high doses of cannabis for therapeutic purposes (say, for those with cancer), it is very challenging to reach a full therapeutic dose of the herb.
+If you need high doses of cannabis for therapeutic purposes (for those with cancer), it is very challenging to reach a full therapeutic dose of the herb.

 Though smoking cannabis has yet to be associated with increased lung cancer risk, smoke does do microscopic damage to the lungs over time.
 This can cause inflammation, cough, mucus production, and bronchitis-like symptoms.